Jill Christensen, C.N.P.

-Anxiety is often described as sustained and excessive worry that a person cannot control and is many times related to the anticipation of a future threat, such as COVD-19 or a traumatic event.
-At times, anxiety can have a large and negative impact on our daily lives, work, relationships and overall happiness.
-Anxiety can also manifest as an irritable, worried, restless, debilitating stress response lasting from minutes to days.
+Anxiety often is described as sustained and excessive worry that a person cannot control, and is related many times to the anticipation of a future threat, such as COVD-19 or a traumatic event.
+At times, anxiety can have a large and negative affect on our daily lives, work, relationships and overall happiness.
+Anxiety also can manifest as an irritable, worried, restless and debilitating stress response which can last for minutes to days.
 Most everyone has had anxiety surrounding a stressful situation.
-However, anxiety becomes an obstacle for a happy, healthy life when it impacts our day-to-day lives.

 Emotionally, anxiety can appear as: